ktshen/Livecat/Twitch_Crawler/README.md

 ## Update the Json file
 ----
-Please update the game information at first, which will spend you some time, please wait for it patiently.
+Please update the game information at first, which will spend you some time.
+Please wait for it patiently.
 Then, it will create a Json file which contains about 10000 pieces of game information data.

      $ sudo ./TwitchCrawler Update